-Enter or edit the wall coefficient.
+Enter or edit the Wall Coefficient.
 The Wall Coefficient is used to apply a coefficient to a designated wall vertical that will apply a percentage of the adjacent vertical average velocity.

-Distance from Mean vertical

-wall as a ratio of velocity, as

-the depth related to Vp
+Distance from wall as a ratio of the depth Mean vertical velocity, as related to Vp

 0.00 0.65Vp

 0.25 0.90Vp

 0.50 0.95Vp

 1.00 1.00Vp

 Vp is defined as the mean velocity in the vertical at a distance from the wall that is equal to the depth.
+Please read the section "Performing Wall Measurements" for more information.